Giangiui/dagonstar/docs/documentation.md

 workflow.run()
 ```

-> task-folderworkflow.py
+> dataflow-SCHEMA.py

-In this example define two tasks, Hemingway and Shakespeare.
+This example defines two tasks, *Hemingway* and *Shakespeare*.

-Shakespeare, for concatenate the result and create an output, takes the result of Hemingway at `workflow:///Hemingway/A.txt`, file define by Hemingway task.
+*Shakespeare*, to concatenate the result and create an output, takes the result from *Hemingway* in `workflow:///Hemingway/A.txt`, file defined by the Hemingway task.

-The output, saved in `B.txt` file, can be print after the workflow execution.
+The output, stored in the file `B.txt`, can be printed after the execution of the workflow.

 ```python
 if workflow.get_dry() is False: